Countries With the Most Time Zones (and Why France Beats Everyone)

 Russia stretches across northern Eurasia with an east–west time difference of up to ten hours.
 At the western edge, Kaliningrad uses UTC+2, while at the eastern edge, regions such as Kamchatka use UTC+12.
 In between, a chain of 11 standard time zones steps across the country.

-Over the past few decades, the Russian government has experimented with reducing and re-expanding the number of time zones and with dropping and re-introducing seasonal clock changes.
+Over the past few decades, the Russian government has experimented with reducing and re-expanding the number of time zones and with changing seasonal clock rules.
+(Time policies can shift, which is one reason different references sometimes disagree on older totals.)

 Railway timetables used to run on Moscow time.
 Now they mostly follow local time to reduce confusion.
 The geography is simple: a broad band across the map.
 The politics of keeping people happy with their clocks has been much more complex.